enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

     with tester.create_ui(obj, dict(view=view)) as ui:
         title_field = tester.find_by_name(ui, "title")

-        # Print some help message
+        # Print information about the interactions and navigation possible on this object.
         title_field.help()

 The last line ``title_field.help()`` prints something like this (abbreviated